iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainVoid` stores its geometrical details in its `GeometryStream` as closed line-strings (i.e. no arcs) encoded into a *LineString3d*.
 The first and last point of the *LineString3d* shall be the same.
 If a single instance of `TerrainVoid` is capturing multiple void features, each void feature shall be encoded into a separate *LineString3d* in the `GeometryStream`.

-Instances of `TerrainVoid`, by default, shall use the Domain-ranked `TerrainVoid` category.
+Instances of `TerrainVoid`, by default, shall use the Domain-ranked `trrn:Void` category.

 ### TerrainDrapeVoid